 Table 8.
-This table shows the performance of the F0.1 management procedure under the 12 recruitment and mortality operating model scenarios.
+Performance of the F0.1 management procedure under the 12 recruitment and mortality operating model scenarios.
 Performance metrics from left to right are: average catch (Kt) for 3, 5 and 10 year time periods, median probabilities of being in the critical zone for 3, 5 and 10 year time periods; the first time that Blim is reached with 50%, 75% and 90% probability; the first time that the upper stoc reference USR = 2⋅Blim is reached with 50%, 75% and 90% probability; and average annual variation for the 10 year period.
 Taking median probabilities leads to probabilities that do not sum to 1 in some scenarios.
 Times marked NA in the Tlimp and TUSRp columns show that the operating model SSB did not reach those levels with probability p in the projection period (20 years).
 Bold entries indicate the best performance in each metric for each scenario combination.